-Or a client menu tasting during the planning stages or an event set up day and what goes into that.
-We all love ‘behind the scenes’ – have a look at your social channels and make sure you’re not JUST showing the finished polished article.
+Or a client menu tasting during the planning stages or an event set up day (and what goes into that).
+We all love ‘behind the scenes’.
+Have a look at your social channels and make sure you’re not JUST showing the finished polished article.

-Always be thinking wider than your venue boundary limits – whilst most of your social content should focus on what’s happening at your venue day-to-day and be your own images taken at your events, think about how you can inspire with fresh concepts, whether that’s creating imagery via styled photoshoots to a new design or style or whether that’s sharing content that others have created that just inspires you and you think would suit your venue (making sure you have permission to share and use this content if not your own.
+Always be thinking wider than your venue boundary limits.
+Whilst most of your content should focus on your venue day-to-day, think about how you can inspire with fresh concepts.
+Whether that’s creating imagery via styled photoshoots (to a new design or style).
+Or whether that’s sharing content that others have created that just inspires you and you think would suit your venue.
+Make sure you have permission to share and use this content if not your own.
 (See more below).

 NO VENUE IS AN ISLAND

-So you’re scheduling and posting regularly and doing all of the above but are you making any faux-pas?
+So, you’re scheduling and posting regularly and doing all of the above but are you making any faux-pas?

-So what do I mean?
+What do I mean?

-It is important to ALWAYS credit those who have contributed to the creation of an image or images you’re using.
-So if your venue has hosted a wedding that was planned and styled by a wedding planner, and you are delighted with how stunning your spaces look, ensure you credit that wedding planner as having created that design with your couple.
-If you are showcasing the edible delights served at a wedding, ensure you give a full shout out to the caterer who designed and prepared it.
-If you’re raving about a wedding cake, who created and lovingly baked it?
-There is no shame in you not “doing it all” as a venue and keeping it in-house and modern couples expect you to have niche experts (and a small range of them is fine) on speed dial to help them pull together their version of extraordinary for their wedding.
-Of course, above and beyond that, the photographer who has taken any image for you should usually be credited for the use of their images.
-This is important if you’re using images from a client’s wedding but especially important if you have hosted a marketing event in the form of a showcase or styled photoshoot where suppliers have provided their time and expertise for free to enhance your venue and business.
+If your venue has hosted a wedding that was planned and styled by a wedding planner (and you are delighted with how stunning your spaces look) ensure you credit that wedding planner as having created that design with your couple.
+Or, if you’re showcasing the edible delights served at a wedding, ensure you give a full shout out to the caterer who designed and prepared it.
+And, if you’re raving about a wedding cake, then credit and share who created and lovingly baked it!

+Modern couples expect you to have niche experts (and a small range of them is fine) on speed dial to help them pull together their version of extraordinary for their wedding.
+Of course, above and beyond that, the photographer who has taken any image for you should always be credited for the use of their images.
+This is important if you’re using images from a client’s wedding.
+But especially important if you have hosted a marketing event in the form of a showcase or styled photoshoot; where suppliers have provided their time and expertise for free to enhance your venue and business.
 Whilst they may be on your recommended list, the value should also be seen in the social media benefit and proper crediting is a big part of that.

 And, even more importantly, leave you with some very unhappy clients.
-Ensure before you get happy snapping and posting images of your own taken on a wedding day, that your couple are happy and OK with this.
-When it comes to professional images, generally the photographer holds the copyright and their permission is needed before you use images; they generally agree with their couples in advance how far any photos are to be distributed in a marketing context which you need to respect.
-If you’ve agreed on any kind of special fee with couples on the understanding of obtaining images (perhaps a new venue) make sure you will indeed get those images and ensure that the photographer is briefed on this agreement and OK with it.
+Before you get snapping and posting images that you’ve taken on a wedding day.
+Ensure that your couple is happy for you to share these images.
+When it comes to professional images, generally the photographer holds the copyright.
+You will need their permission is needed before you use images.
+They generally agree with their couples, in advance, how far any photos are to be distributed in a marketing context.
+This is something you need to respect.
+If you’ve agreed on a special fee with your couple, on the understanding of obtaining images (perhaps a new venue).
+Make sure you will indeed get those images and ensure that the photographer is briefed on this agreement and is OK with it.

 The Big No-No

-I’m a total advocate of Insta stories and posting in a timely way and use it highly myself but when it comes to events with a big tradition and emotional element (ie weddings) always allow that timelapse and always allow the guests who are there in the moment to enjoy what they will experience before you go and post it, always checking first that they are happy that you post from their wedding, whether it’s people or design details.
+I’m a total advocate of Insta stories and posting in a timely way and use it highly myself.
+But when it comes to events with a big tradition and emotional element (ie weddings) always allow that timelapse.
+Always allow the guests who are there in the moment to enjoy what they will experience before you post it.
+Remember to check first that your couple is happy that you post from their wedding.
+Whether it’s people or design details.